 The problem of monopolistic control in the UK electricity industry remains a factor today in spite of several decades of regulation by Ofgem, following privatisation in the 1980s.
 This would suggest that Ofgem has to focus as much on promoting competition as it ever did.
 However, a new report by Dr Michael Pollitt, Reader in Business Economics at Cambridge Judge Business School, argues differently, saying that the work of the regulator can be put to better use in focusing on two current issues; tackling the problem of climate change and protecting consumers suffering from ‘fuel poverty’.
 In order to adopt this new role, however, the UK needs a fresh model for the regulation of its electricity and gas industries.

 The problem of monopolistic control in the UK electricity industry remains a factor today in spite of several decades of regulation by Ofgem, following privatisation in the 1980s.
 This would suggest that Ofgem has to focus as much on promoting competition as it ever did.
 However, a new report by Dr Michael Pollitt of Judge Business School argues differently.
 In his view, Ofgem has done its work in creating a more efficient and competitive electricity and to some extent gas market.
 Current problems with competition can be dealt with now by the likes of the Office of Fair Trading.
-But the work of the regulator can be put to better use in focusing on two current issues in which its influence is needed: tackling the problem of climate change and protecting consumers suffering from ‘fuel poverty’.
+But the work of the regulator can be put to better use in focusing on 2 current issues in which its influence is needed: tackling the problem of climate change and protecting consumers suffering from ‘fuel poverty’.
 In order to adopt this new role, however, the UK needs a fresh model for the regulation of its electricity and gas industries, argues Dr Pollitt.

 Following Acts of Parliament in 1986 and 1989, the electricity and gas industries in the UK were opened up to greater competition.
 In this new environment, the Office of Gas and Electricity Markets (Ofgem) was charged with the duty to promote competition, underpinned by effective regulation in order to provide better value to the consumer.